 Knowing the signs your foundation may be in need of repair is a great way to keep a small problem from becoming a big one that may cause you to have to temporarily shut your doors.
 Below are just a few signs that your commercial facility’s foundation may be in trouble.

 Cracks in Walls, Ceilings, or Flooring

 If visible cracks appear in your building’s walls, ceilings, or floors, it may be a warning sign that your foundation is settling and shifting.
 This may compromise the structure’s safety and eventually could lead to a host of more serious problems.
-Cracks in walls, ceilings, and floors are the number one sign of foundation issues and can take on many different forms, all of which can point to a need for foundation repairs.
+Cracks in walls, ceilings, and floors are the number one sign of foundation issues and can take on many different forms, all of which can point to a need for commercial foundation repairs.

 Inconsistencies in the level of your flooring, such as sagging, bowing, or humps, may indicate that the structures that support your business have shifted due to soil movement under your foundation.
 Uneven floors may also be caused by water-damage or failing supports, all of which are serious issues that would jeopardize your foundation’s integrity.
 If your facility has uneven, sagging, or bowing floors, contact Dirt Connections immediately.

 Basement walls that have shifted, or curved inward are often a clear sign that exterior water flows are negatively affecting your facility’s foundation.
 When the soil around your foundation becomes saturated with water it may expand and push your walls inward.
 Once dry, the soil contracts, creating weak spots.
 A qualified foundation expert can help determine the best method for resolving this issue, and should be contacted immediately.